sul-dlss/preservation_robots/.github/pull_request_template.md

-## Why was this change made? 🤔
+# Why was this change made? 🤔

-## How was this change tested? 🤨
+# How was this change tested? 🤨

-⚡ ⚠ If this change has cross service impact, ***run [integration tests](https://github.com/sul-dlss/infrastructure-integration-test) that do accessioning and/or create_preassembly_image_spec as it tests full preservation*** and/or test in stage environment, in addition to specs. ⚡
+⚡ ⚠ If this change has cross service impact, ***run at least one test from [integration tests](https://github.com/sul-dlss/infrastructure-integration-test) that verifies successful accessioning all the way through cloud replication, e.g. preassembly_reaccessioning_spec.rb,*** and/or test manually in stage environment, in addition to specs. ⚡